 Printing and Paper

 - Users are encouraged to print to the large capacity copier printers distributed around campus.
 All of these multi-function devices have the ability to print on both sides of the paper.

 - When running reports or processes in Datatel, rather than printing directly to an admin printer, choose the hold file when possible.
 Download Directions (requires a pdf reader)

 - Use Informer – Many reports are available for viewing in a web browser using or export to Adobe PDF and Microsoft Excel.
-Contact Computing Services if you do not have access to Informer and would like to.
+Contact Information Technology Services if you do not have access to Informer and would like to.

 Line Spacing and Margins -